The Phoenix senior home care team at Nightingale Homecare shares senior socialization tips.

-Most importantly, partner with the Scottsdale senior home care team at Nightingale Homecare!
+Most importantly, partner with the Phoenix senior home care team at Nightingale Homecare!
 It’s our mission to ensure that older adults thrive and enjoy life to the fullest.
 We’re always on hand to provide the friendly companionship that brightens each day for seniors, whether that involves sharing a cup of tea and conversation together at home, playing games and engaging in exercise programs together, providing transportation and accompaniment to any of the fun outings mentioned above, and so much more.

 Call us at (602) 604-1555 to find out more about how we can boost senior socialization for someone you love with our full range of customized in-home care services!

 Learn the 7 main types of elder abuse and how to keep seniors safe.

 Elder abuse is a serious issue that involves the abuse or neglect of people age 60 and older.
 The signs of abuse are often not recognized, leading to gross under-reporting of the problem.
 In fact, the limited research available suggests that only one in 14 cases of abuse are actually reported to the authorities.
 Sometimes the abuse is a continuation of existing dysfunctional family dynamics.
 More often, however, the abuse is a result of changes brought about by the stress of illness, dependency and need for increased care.

 Adult children and spouses are the most frequent abusers of the elderly, followed by other family members.
 The National Center on Elder Abuse defines the following seven different types of elder abuse: